 At 45/100, the Index was officially in “neutral” territory on the day.

-Looking to next month, meanwhile, Cointelegraph contributor Michaël van de Poppe said that stocks performance would continue to provide fertile conditions for a crypto rebound.
+Looking to next month, meanwhile, Cointelegraph contributor Michaël van de Poppe said that stock performance would continue to provide fertile conditions for a crypto rebound.

 “Summer relief rally it is!”